-- NDFS 691R, Graduate Seminar, is held most Fridays at 1:00 pm during Fall and Winter Semester. - NDFS 691R is a 0.5 credit pass/fail requirement. - Students are expected to enroll in NDFS 691R every Fall/Winter semester that they are in the program; however, only up to 2 credits can count toward master's degree credit requirements. - If a student presents their prospectus or defense during spring or summer, they are not required to enroll in NDFS 691R. - Seminars are scheduled through Dr. Jeffery Tessem, Graduate Seminar Coordinator. - All graduate students are expected to attend the weekly department graduate seminars every semester they are enrolled in the graduate program. - Professional dress is expected of students when they present their prospectus and thesis defense. - Students in the audience are encouraged to listen attentively to speakers and ask pertinent questions of the speakers during the questioning period, usually at the end of the presentation. - Questions and comments should be courteous and respectful. - Graduate students and faculty should complete an evaluation on graduate student presenters.
+- NDFS 691R, Graduate Seminar, is held most Fridays at 1:00 pm during Fall and Winter Semester. - NDFS 691R is a 0.5 credit pass/fail requirement. - Students are expected to enroll in NDFS 691R every Fall/Winter semester that they are in the program; however, only up to two credits can count toward master's degree credit requirements. - Seminars are scheduled through Dr. Jeffery Tessem, Graduate Seminar Coordinator. - Students in the audience are encouraged to listen attentively to speakers and ask pertinent questions of the speakers during the questioning period, usually at the end of the presentation. - Questions and comments should be courteous and respectful.